 "The greatest fine art of the future will be the making of a comfortable living on a small piece of land."
 Abraham Lincoln

-As farm owners, operators, Rob for the past 25 years and Erin for the past 8 years , we know the peaks and valleys of running a business and designing systems that build resilience in times of stress.
+As farm owners, operators, Rob for the past 25 years and Erin for the past 11 years, we know the peaks and valleys of running a business and designing systems that build resilience so both farm and farmers can thrive.
 To farm at a human scale takes a lot of science/technique along with love and celebration.

-We also cultivate cut flowers, red raspberries, apples, pears, hardy kiwi, and hops, and continue to expand our orchards and brambles, using agroforestry practices, to include currants and plums as well as lesser-known fruits such as aronia, saskatoons, elderberries, quince, and bush-cherries.
+We also specialize in wedding flowers and bouquets and organic fruit such as currants, plums, red raspberries, apples, pears, hardy kiwi, and continue to expand our orchards and brambles, using regenerative agriculture practices, to include currants and plums as well as lesser-known fruits such as aronia, saskatoons, elderberries, quince, and bush-cherries.

 We look forward to growing for you!

 We are grateful for our plot of paradise that we steward.
-The farm's 60 acres includes mixed woodlands, prairies, a one acre orchard, 8,000 ft2 gardens, a whole lot of love and soil microbes, and sunsets that take your breathe away.
+The farm's 60 acres includes mixed woodlands, prairies, a one acre orchard of food forest, 8,000 ft2 gardens, a 1/4 acre of cut flowers, a whole lot of love and soil microbes, and sunsets that take your breathe away.
 A dairy operation when it was abandoned in the mid-1940's, Hilltop's house and outbuildings sat unused while the land was farmed by nearby residents until 1972, when the parcel was purchased by Donald and Anne McClure of Winnetka, Illinois.
 The early-1900's house was upgraded with electricity and running water, and restored to a circa 1920's rural residence during the following decade.
 More History.

 Hilltop's primary soil types – the basis of our livelihood – is La Farge and Valton silt loam series.
 You can view and download a copy of our soil map.